techcraver/PanoplyCodeofConduct-Draft/incident-reporting.md

 Code of Conduct violations can be reported by:

-- Emailing the moderators alias, moderators@panoply.io
-- Contacting one of the [moderators](./moderators.md) via email, by
+- Contacting one of the [moderators](./moderators.md) via emailing moderators@panoply.io or by
 - Communicating with an event organizer, who may themselves be a moderator or will be in contact with a moderator “on call.”

 Reports of Code of Conduct violations should include as many details as possible, for example: